 Samaritans and Jews did not generally get along.
 Their relationship was about as unfriendly as that of Israelis and Palestinians today.
 For this reason, Jews traveling between Jerusalem and northern territories such as Galilee generally bypassed the Samaritan region in between the two.
-See note for 4:22.
+See the footnote for John 4:22.

-Jesus later identifies the living water as the Spirit, 7:37-39.
+Jesus later identifies the living water as the Spirit (John 7:37-39).
 But when Jews spoke of “living water,” they usually meant the kind of water required for ritual washings and baths.
 It was water from a flowing source, such as a stream or a well, which tapped into underground rivers and lakes.
 A pond wouldn’t work because the water sat still.

 Many Bible experts say Jesus was likely quoting a saying that otherwise has been lost in history.
 The lines are hard to interpret.
 Some guess it was a way of saying, “Now’s the time to kick back and relax.
 We’ll work later.”